 Employee well-being is a buzz phrase we’ve heard for years, but how many of us actually achieve it?
-Well, many smart employers emphasize that the key feature of a comfy workspace, of course, is a well-stocked kitchen.
+Well, many smart employers emphasize that the key feature of a comfy workspace, of course, is a well-stocked kitchen that includes office drinks.

 Today, it’s true that the ways in which employees choose to wet their whistle have come a long way.
 From the water cooler to the coffee pot to various beverages on tap, companies are developing new ways to provide the best for their most important resource – their employees.

 So, does your company provide quality drinks to your employees?
 If not, there are multiple options and trends you can offer to show your care for them.
-Pulling on a lever to release a cool stream of a refreshing drink can keep them happy, healthy, and on track.
+Pulling on a lever to release a cool stream of a refreshing drink can keep employees happy and on track.

 If you’re looking to ramp up your beverage offerings, here are 10 office drink trends (non-alcoholic to alcoholic) to keep in mind when building your beverage program.